Reason, Wisdom, and Beauty in Medieval Christian Thought

 Bernard McGinn is the Naomi Shenstone Donnelley Professor Emeritus of Historical Theology and of the History of Christianity in the Divinity School and the Committees on Medieval Studies and on General Studies at the University of Chicago.
 He has written extensively about the history of apocalyptic thought, spirituality, and mysticism.
 McGinn's many books include Antichrist: Two Thousand Years of the Human Fascination with Evil, The Presence of God, a multivolume history of Western Christian mysticism, and most recently Thomas Aquinas’s Summa theologiae: A Biography.

 Aaron Canty is Professor of Religious Studies at Saint Xavier University.
 His current research focuses on the development of medieval Christology, eschatology, and scriptural exegesis.
-He is author of Light and Glory: The Transfiguration of Christ in Early Franciscan and Dominican Theology (Catholic University of America Press, 2011) and an edition of excerpts from John of La Rochelle’s commentaries on the Synoptic Gospels (in Archivum Franciscanum Historicum).
-He is currently working on a study of scholastic eschatology.
+He is author of Light and Glory: The Transfiguration of Christ in Early Franciscan and Dominican Theology (Catholic University of America Press, 2011), A Companion to Job in the Middle Ages, eds.
+Franklin T. Harkins and Aaron Canty (Leiden: Brill, 2017), and an edition of excerpts from John of La Rochelle’s commentaries on the Synoptic Gospels (in Archivum Franciscanum Historicum).

 Paul Mankowski, SJ, is the Scholar-in-Residence at the Lumen Christi Institute.
 A native of South Bend, Indiana, and a member of the Society of Jesus, he has an A.B. from the University of Chicago, an M.A. from Oxford, and a PhD in Semitic Philology from Harvard University.
 He taught for many years at the Pontifical Biblical Institute in Rome and has published in the areas of language, theology, and the biblical text.